 - 2.5″ Slot inside of the chassis for HDD/SSD

-I currently have not yet received this hardware but from testing in my virtual environment with a single core, performance should be more then sufficient!
-I have ordered the more powerfull PCG35 because I want to test the hardware for some alternate purposes also.
+These mini PC’s generally sell for ~160$ and ~180$ but the price fluctuates a bit.
+Click here or on the pictures for the current prices!
+I currently have not yet received this hardware but from testing in my virtual environment with a single core, performance should be more than sufficient!
+I have ordered the more powerful PCG35 because I want to test the hardware for some alternate purposes also.

 Windows or Linux?